carpentries-incubator/python-humanities-lesson/episodes/01-starting-with-data.md

 > ## Challenge - Statistics
 >
 > 1. Create a list of unique locations found in the index data.
 Call it
 >   `places`.
 How many unique location are there in the data?
-How many unique
->   species are in the data?
 >
 > 2. What is the difference between `len(places)` and `eebo_df['Place'].nunique()`?
 {: .challenge}